cpp-tipos-de-datos

 The char type in C++ is a data type used to store individual characters (such as letters, numbers, and symbols).

-and can be assigned a value in single quotes, for example:
+The char type is declared using the keyword char and can be assigned a value in single quotes, for example:

 char letra = 'A';

-The char type can also be used to store ASCII values, which are numeric codes assigned to each character on the keyboard.
+The char type can also be used to store ASCII values, which are numeric codes assigned to each character on the keyboard

-The integer types in C++ are used to store numbers without a decimal part.
+The integer number types in C++ are used to store numbers without a decimal part.
 They include several variants that differ in size and sign.

 Example: